 From Transactions Data to Economic Statistics: Constructing Real-Time, High-Frequency, Geographic Measures of Consumer Spending

 Access to timely information on consumer spending is important to economic policymakers.
-The Census Bureau’s monthly retail trade survey is a primary source for monitoring consumer spending nationally, but it is not well suited to study localized or short-lived economic shocks.
-Moreover, lags in the publication of the Census estimates and subsequent, sometimes large, revisions diminish its usefulness for real-time analysis.
-Expanding the Census survey to include higher frequencies and subnational detail would be costly and would add substantially to respondent burden.
-We take an alternative approach to fill these information gaps.
-Using anonymized transactions data from a large electronic payments technology company, we create daily estimates of retail spending at detailed geographies.
-Our daily estimates are available only a few days after the transactions occur, and the historical time series are available from 2010 to the present.
-When aggregated to the national level, the pattern of monthly growth rates is similar to the official Census statistics.
-We discuss two applications of these new data for economic analysis: First, we describe how our monthly spending estimates are useful for real-time monitoring of aggregate spending, especially during the government shutdown in 2019, when Census data were delayed and concerns about the economy spiked.
-Second, we show how the geographic detail allowed us quantify in real time the spending effects of Hurricanes Harvey and Irma in 2017.
+The Census Bureau’s Monthly Retail Trade Survey is a primary source for monitoring consumer spending nationally but lags in the publication of the estimates and subsequent, sometimes large, revisions diminish its usefulness for real-time analysis.
+Moreover, the monthly Census data do not allow for the analysis of localized or short-lived economic shocks.
+Expanding the Census survey to include higher frequencies or subnational detail would be costly and would add substantially to respondent burden.
+In our work, we contribute an alternative approach to filling these information gaps by developing new estimates of retail spending that are both timely and granular.
+Specifically, we use anonymized transaction data from First Data (now Fiserv), a large electronic payments technology company, to construct daily estimates of spending at retailers and restaurants for detailed geographies.
+Our estimates are available only a few days after the transactions occur, and span from 2010 to the present.
+When aggregated to the national level and monthly frequency, the time-series pattern of our estimates is similar to the official Census statistics.
+We present two applications of these new data for economic analysis: First, we show how our estimates allowed the Federal Reserve to monitor spending in real time during the 2019 government shutdown, when Census data were delayed.
+Second, we describe how we leveraged the timely geographic detail to estimate the effects on spending of Hurricanes Harvey and Irma in 2017.